wigy/neat-dump/README.md

 # Wigy's Neat Dump

-This is simple multi-purpose tool to display values to the browser console or to the Node terminal.
+This is a tool to display logging messages and debugging values to the browser console or to the Node terminal.

 ## Installing